Menu

 Ms. Anigabor’s dedication to lifelong learning and innovation is exemplified by her ongoing doctoral studies at Morehouse School of Medicine, where she continues to explore transformative solutions for public health challenges.
 As a newly elected MdPHA Board Member, she is eager to leverage her expertise, passion, and collaborative spirit to drive meaningful improvements in health outcomes across Maryland.

-Dr. Oluwatosin Olateju, DrPH, MSN, BSN, RN- At-Large Member
+Dr. Oluwatosin Olateju, DrPH, MSN, BSN, RN- At-Large Board Member

 Dr. Oluwatosin Olateju is a renowned global health leader who currently teaches as a Nursing Professor at Coppin State University.
 She has spearheaded numerous health initiatives addressing infectious disease prevention, family health, nutrition, and sexual and reproductive health for diverse populations.
 Additionally, she is a dedicated mentor, public health researcher, and health policy advocate.